karlinjzn/bigdata2016/README.txt

+# bigdata2016

-This repository contains my reports and project codes for the course: 02807 Computational Tools for Big Data @ DTU, 2016.
+This repository is dedicated to my reports and project codes for the course: 02807 Computational Tools for Big Data @ DTU, 2016.